raesene/kubernetes-presentation/README.md

 ## Source and Notes

 The source for the presentation in terms of content is the markdown file in _posts.
-It renders reasonably nicely in github so you can see it [here](https://github.com/raesene/kubernetes-presentation/blob/master/_posts/1-1-1-1-Introduction.md)
+It renders reasonably nicely in github so you can see it by looking in the _posts directory